AMBIO organises International Conference for the Meat sector (UECBV)

-The extraordinary mix of participants was consisted by members of European Organizations and corporations, Greek institutions and meat companies as well as delegates from a global scale such as Japanese and New Zealand Organizations and investing funds from the Middle East.
+The extraordinary mix of participants was consisted by members of European Organizations and corporations, Greek institutions and meat companies.
+As well as delegates from global scale, such as Japanese and New Zealand organisations and investing funds from Middle East.

-The importance of the conference was also demonstrated by the high participation of government officials.
+The importance of the international conference for the meat sector (UECBV) was also demonstrated by the high participation of government officials.
 To name a few, the Minister of Rural Development and Food, Mr. Makis Voridis, the Deputy Minister of Rural Development and Food, Ms. Fotini Arambatzis and the General Secretary of Trade and Consumer Protection, Mr. Panagiotis Stampoulidis, greeted the exclusive audience.
 Also, the General Secretariat of Agricultural Policy and European Funds Management, Mr. Konstantinos Baginetas as well as the Minister’s Consultant, Mr. Theodosis Athanasas took part.

 One of the main factors that attracted the attention was, among other things, the rich agenda that included international speakers and local experts from the private and the public sector.
 Some of the exclusive names that shared their know-how were the Director of the Directorate-General for Agriculture and Development of the European Commission, Mr. Tasos Haniotis, the Director of Copa-Cogeca, Mr. Daniel Azevedo, the Head of Economics Department of the French Livestock Institute (IDELE), Mr. Philippe Chotteau and business executives such as Mr. Andreas Demetriou, President of Ioannina Agricultural Poultry Cooperative and Mr. Nikos Mavrikos, President of the Hellenic Association of Ship Suppliers and Exporters.